Tom Wappel: Government backbencher

-Wappel was not appointed to Jean Chrétien's cabinet, and was a frequent critic of his own party's social legislation.
+Wappel was not appointed to Jean Chrétien's cabinet and was a frequent critic of his own party's social legislation.
 He opposed the Chrétien government's decision to extend anti-discrimination protection to homosexuals in 1994, describing homosexuality as "statistically abnormal, [...] physically abnormal and [...] morally immoral".
 Some politicians and journalists called for Chrétien to expel Wappel from caucus after this remark, but no disciplinary action was taken.
 Later in the year, Wappel described homosexuality as "not genetic, but a choice", while arguing that religion is "virtually genetic, since it is passed from generation to generation".
 He remained active on law enforcement issues, introducing a private member's bill to create a national witness protection program and calling for tougher provisions under Canada's Young Offenders Act.

 He was re-elected to a third term in the 1997 election, again running on a "law and order" platform.
 When parliament resumed, he introduced a private member's bill designed to prevent persons convicted of serious crimes (and their relatives and collaborators) from receiving any financial benefit resulting from artistic depictions of their acts.
 The bill was supported by some members of the law enforcement community, but was criticized by artists and was often described as poorly drafted.
 Toronto journalist Michael Valpy dismissed it as "legal gibberish" and "a piece of junk".
 The bill passed the House of Commons but was rejected by the Senate of Canada in 1998, despite last-minute adjustments.

 Wappel ran for Speaker of the House of Commons of Canada in 2001, seeking support from backbench Liberals and opposition members.
-He was eliminated after the first ballot of a secret vote by all Members of Parliament (MPs).
+He was eliminated after the first ballot of a secret vote by all members of Parliament (MPs).

-He faced media scrutiny in May 2001, when he refused to help a veteran in his riding whom he suspected of having voted for a rival candidate in the previous election.
+He faced media scrutiny in May 2001, when he refused to help a blind, elderly veteran in his riding whom he suspected of having voted for a rival candidate in the previous election.
 Wappel wrote a letter to the constituent, asking "How is it that you are writing me for my help if you did not think enough of my abilities to justify voting for me?"
-The letter was released to the media, and Wappel's remarks were widely criticized by journalists and MPs from all parties.
-Chrétien reprimanded Wappel, and required him to issue an apology.
+The letter was released to the media, and Wappel's remarks were widely condemned by journalists and MPs from all parties.
+Chrétien reprimanded Wappel and required him to issue an apology.
 Wappel later described the letter as a "stupid mistake", and called for voters to forgive him.

 In July 2002, Wappel joined with fifteen other Liberal MPs in calling for Paul Martin to succeed Jean Chrétien as Liberal leader.
 Later in the year, he was unexpectedly elected chair of the Standing Committee on Fisheries and Oceans in a free vote of other committee members.
 He issued a report in June 2003 arguing that federal bureaucrats had "badly managed" the sockeye salmon fishery in British Columbia's Fraser River two years earlier.